dan-leo/masters/thesis/v8/thesis.md

 [](../../code/tests/box/intervalEstECL1.png)

 \begin{figure}[ht]
-  \subfloat[Energy measurements from Appendix A]{
+  \subfloat[The figure shows estimated telemetry interval using energy measurements from Appendix \ref{appendix_measured}.
+ZTE, Ericsson and Huawei require messages to be sent within every 5 minutes to an hour to last a year on a 9.36 Wh battery (AA-sized), while Nokia requires a telemetry interval around 10 hours.
+In these measuremed estimations, Quectel shows better values than Ublox.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/intervalECL1.pdf}
 	\end{minipage}}
  \hfill
-  \subfloat[Reported RF time from Appendix B]{
+  \subfloat[The figure shows telemetry interval estimations for UE reported RF time from Appendix \ref{appendix_ue_reported}.
+ZTE, Ericsson and Huawei require messages to be sent within every 5 to 30 minutes, while Nokia expects a telemetry interval every 6 hours.
+In these estimations from UE reports, the Ublox modem is shown to be better than the Quectel modem.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/intervalEstECL1.pdf}
 	\end{minipage}}
-\caption{Telemetry interval estimation sending 16-512 byte packet payloads in ECL 1 network conditions.
-LTE vendors require messages to be sent between 5 minutes to an hour to last a year on a 9.36 Wh battery (AA-sized), except for Nokia requiring a telemetry interval around 10 hours.
+\caption{Telemetry interval estimation sending 16-512 byte packet payloads in ECL Class 1 network conditions.
 Quectel is measured to be better than Ublox, yet Ublox reports better values than Quectel.
 MTN leads Vodacom due to Nokia's poor performance.}
 \end{figure}

 ### Battery longevity {#res_battery}